 Witholding tax rate: 10% (applicable to UK residents who do not invest within an IF ISA)

 This is a bond issued by a single company (rather than a savings product) and therefore it is recommended that you are careful with the amount you invest.

 You must read the investment memorandum (provided below) where a full statement of risks is presented.

 What the project investment will enable

 OOLU distribute solar products from selected and reliable suppliers who are Lighting Global Certified.
 OOLU's current suppliers are Amped Innovation and Greenlight Planet.
 The first product which OOLU distribute is an entry-level solar home system and comes with a 5-10W PV panel, 20-40Wh LiFePO4 battery, 3-4 high efficiency LED lights and 1-2 USB charging ports.
 Their second system is a larger modular system that includes a 40W (up to 120W) PV panel, 100Wh (up to 180Wh) LiFePO4 battery, 6 high efficiencies LED lights, 2 USB charging ports and a TV.
-It is this second, larger system that will be purchased with the proceeds of this raise.

 Providing families and individuals with access to a TV has multiple impact benefits.
 Firstly, keeping up to-date with local news and weather forecasts is important to them to better understand any developments that may impact them.
 Secondly, educational content on TV is typically very accessible for both children and adults, who are able to learn useful topics, such as farming techniques, through engaging story-telling.
 Furthermore, research has shown that TV shows often inspire viewers to reach higher, driving them to study and work harder.
 Finally, it provides an opportunity for families and friends to gather around and strengthen important social ties.